Call now for a FREE Consultation with a Family Advisor about Assisted Living in your area!

 Best Combination Walk-In Tub

-Image 1Universal Tubs is a U.S. manufacturer, based in Miami, Florida, of quality bathtubs, tub surrounds and faucets.
-Their lineup of walk-in tubs includes the Rampart Nova Heated 3.3 ft Walk-in Whirlpool Bathtub that comes complete with an easy-up adhesive shower surround to create a functional combination tub-shower unit.
+Based in Miami, Florida, Universal Tubs is a U.S. manufacturer of quality bathtubs, tub surrounds and faucets.
+Its lineup of walk-in tubs includes the Rampart Nova Heated 3.3 ft Walk-in Whirlpool Bathtub that comes complete with an easy-up adhesive shower surround to create a functional combination tub-shower unit.

 With an overall length of 38.75 inches, a width of 27 inches and a height of 35.75 inches, this walk-in tub has a relatively small footprint compared to other models, making it perfect for installation in small bathrooms where space is limited.
-It also includes a wall surround complete with corner caddies to create a combination walk-in tub and shower stall that costs only $3,284.
+It also includes a wall surround complete with corner caddies to create a combination walk-in tub and shower stall that costs only approximately $5,340.

 Highlights

-• 28″ soaking depth
+• Compact design with a 50-gallon capacity and 28″ soaking depth

 • 13 adjustable whirlpool jets powered by a 1 HP pump